We chose to reside in the heart of Guilin at Aroma Tea House, a subtly elegant boutique hotel offering both comfort and convenience.

 LI RIVER CRUISE

-The other two types of cruises offer a buffet service with a variety of dishes or more spacious seating layouts.
+The other two types of cruises offer a buffet service with a variety of dishes and more spacious seating layouts.

-We left Mopanshan pier at 9:30 am and journeyed through Li River for four hours.
-Straight away we started to enjoy the scenery by travelling around the Jiuma Huashan area.
-The view from our seats was beyond fantastic, almost as good as the one from the top deck, thanks to the large glass windows.
+We departed from Mopanshan Pier at 9:30 am, embarking on a four-hour journey through the Li River.
+Immediately, we began to relish the scenery as we navigated around the Jiuma Huashan area.
+The view from our seats was beyond fantastic, nearly as impressive as the one from the top deck, thanks to the large glass windows.

-We passed near the mysterious Crown Cave and Wangfu rock, which apparently represents a woman carrying her baby while waiting for her husband’s return!, I struggled to find such shape, but there you go, this is why I mentioned earlier that we had to use a lot our imagination.
-It was fun to squeeze our eyes while trying to figure out the shapes!
+We sailed past the mysterious Crown Cave and Wangfu Rock, the latter supposedly representing a woman carrying her baby while awaiting her husband’s return.
+I must admit, I struggled to discern such a shape, but that’s precisely why I mentioned earlier that we had to use our imagination a lot.
+It was quite enjoyable squinting our eyes and trying to figure out the shapes!

-We slowly passed by wonderful Yangdi Scenery which brought me back enjoyable travel memories from my trip to Vietnam in 2017, in Tam Coc, which offers similar mountain views.
+We leisurely sailed past the enchanting Yangdi Scenery, which brought back fond travel memories from my 2017 trip to Vietnam, particularly in Tam Coc, where I experienced similar breath-taking mountain views.

-Felipe took the role of a cameraman, and we went to the top deck to shoot a few clips of this delightful 54 km waterway excursion, a truthful natural wonder, where we certainly cherished the gifts of Mother Nature!.
+Felipe assumed the role of cameraman, and we ascended to the top deck to capture a few clips of this delightful 54 km waterway excursion, a true natural wonder.
+Here, we genuinely cherished the gifts of Mother Nature!

-Next, we passed by the Nine-Horse Fresco hill, a large and sharp stone cliff with a five peak mountain background, which from the distance resembles a mural with nine horses in various poses, here again, we had to add thoughtful imagination to see it, but the hill is one of the top attractions within this journey, so I let you judge by the photo below.
+Next, we cruised past the Nine-Horse Fresco Hill, a sizable and sharp stone cliff set against a backdrop of five peak mountains.
+From a distance, it resembles a mural with nine horses in various poses.
+Once again, thoughtful imagination was required to see it clearly.
+However, this hill stands out as one of the top attractions along this journey, and I’ll let you judge for yourself with the photo below.

-We also passed by Xingping Town, Yellow clot beach, people say that the surrounding hills around this town resemble a monk and a nun discussing with each other, well again imagination plays a big part here.
+We also sailed past Xingping Town and Yellow Clot Beach, where people say the surrounding hills resemble a monk and a nun engaged in discussion.
+Once more, imagination plays a significant role in appreciating the landscape.

 Lastly, we left behind Snal Hill before arriving at Yangshuo pier at 1:30pm.

-The whole experience took us among remarkable karst scenery, which seemed to be artistically decorated, dotted with rolling hills, cliffs, and endless limestone sculpted peaks that it has been the inspiration of hundreds of Chinese poets, well I am not surprised, it did inspire me too.!
-So much that it is also featured on their ¥ 20 notes
+The entire experience immersed us in remarkable karst scenery, artistically adorned with rolling hills, cliffs, and endless limestone-sculpted peaks.
+This landscape has been the inspiration for hundreds of Chinese poets, and it’s no surprise; it inspired me too!
+In fact, it is so iconic that it is featured on their ¥20 notes.

 Yangshuo:

-Upon arriving at Yangshuo town we walked around and also visited the West Street market.
-The whole town opposes the charming scenery that surrounds it: loud, congested and a bit chaotic, full of restaurants and souvenir stalls.
+Upon arriving in Yangshuo town, we took a stroll and explored the West Street market.
+The town itself offers a stark contrast to the charming scenery that surrounds it: it’s loud, congested, and a bit chaotic, teeming with restaurants and souvenir stalls.

-Super thankful for yet another amazing adventure = 🙂 and grateful that you have read my blog.
+Super thankful for yet another amazing adventure! 🙂 Grateful that you’ve read my blog.

 “As the river surrenders itself to the ocean, what is inside me moves inside you”.
 Kabir